mikemey/mex/README.md

 `browser-test/e2ehelper.sh start` or `npm run e2e start` (which also executes `e2ehelper.sh start`)

-Service `useraccount` is running and accessible at `localhost:13500/uac` A full configuration of all services is in `browser-test/orchestrator.e2e.js`.
+Service `useraccount` is running and accessible at `localhost:13500/uac`.
+Full configuration of all services is in `browser-test/orchestrator.e2e.js`.

 ### Testing